-If you work in early education, you know that the design of your centers is critical for providing high-quality care for young children.
+If you work in early education, you know that the design of your physical space is critical for providing high-quality care for young children.
 Good interior design can help keep your program organized, encourage little ones to explore and learn, and provide a safe and nurturing environment for the children you serve.

 In this article, you'll learn about the following topics: